 • United States of America: This report, when distributed by MUSA, is intended for Institutional Investors ("Institutional Accounts" as defined by FINRA Rule 4512(c)).
-When distributed by a non-US affiliate of MUSA, this report is intended for distribution solely to "major U.S. institutional investors" or "U.S. institutional investors" pursuant to Rule 15a-6 under the U.S. Securities Exchange Act of 1934, as amended.
+When distributed by a non-US affiliate of MUSA, this report is intended for distribution solely to "major U.S. institutional investors" or "U.S. institutional investors" or "U.S. institutional investors" or "U.S. Securities Exchange Act of 1934, as amended.
 Securities referenced in this report may have been underwritten by MUSA and/or its affiliates.
 Nothing in this report should be considered an offer or solicitation of an offer to buy or sell securities or any other financial product or a commitment of any kind with respect to any transaction.